 Does HOSA need to be refrigerated after opening?

 Officially, no. It does not REQUIRE refrigeration.
-However, refrigerated HOSA will resist aging effects for longer.
+However, refrigerated HOSA will resist aging effects for longer -- and that is a plus.

-After opening, your HOSA is prone to oxidation, an effect that changes the color of your sauce and alters the original aroma.
-These changes are natural and aged HOSA is still safe due to its strong acidity.
-Refrigerator or no, please keep your HOSA in a cool, dark, and dry place.
+After opening, your HOSA is prone to oxidation, an effect that changes the color of your sauce and alters the original flavor/aroma.
+These changes are natural and aged HOSA is still safe due to its strong acidity (it also takes a while; weeks, sometimes months).
+Refrigerator or no, please keep your HOSA in a cool, dark, and dry place for best results.

 What does the HOSA heat scale mean?

 Each bottle has our HOSA heat scale rating on the side to show our personal designation of heat level.
-Some HOSA variants or seasonal bottles may not feature a numbered heat level, simply "mild" or "hot".
-Use a little at a time to get an idea, then go nuts (if that's what you're into!)
+Newer printed bottles, HOSA variants, and seasonal bottles may not feature a numbered heat level, simply "mild" or "hot".
+However it may be measured, we recommend to use a little at a time to get an idea, then go nuts (if that's what you're into!)

 - 1-3 is considered Mild